Benefits of Living in Manhattan

 Foodie Heaven

 Manhattan might be known for being expensive, but there are many options for tasty and delicious food.
-In fact, some of the best tasting food comes from food trucks.
+In fact, some of the best-tasting food comes from food trucks.
 Try a classic NYC hot dog or get something hardier and order lamb over rice from the Halal Guys.
 Don’t trust food trucks?
 That’s weird, but okay!
 There are many small restaurants dotted around the city where you can get some amazing meals.
 You just have to know where to look.
-You can get three square meals with just $20 so you really don’t need to be a millionaire to eat well.
+You can get three square meals for just $20, so you really don’t need to be a millionaire to eat well.

 Conclusion